Niurab/bikesharing/README.md

 ## Results:

+### Checkout Times for Users

+Most rides are 20 minutes or less with majority of the rides being less than an hour.

 ![Checkout Times for Users](https://user-images.githubusercontent.com/91093413/148690154-5c381f5b-0ea1-4d9a-a8b7-3395cc273edf.png)

 Figure 1: Checkout times for Users

+### Checkout Times by Gender
+The pattern above is the same regardless of gender.

 ![Checkout Times by Gender](https://user-images.githubusercontent.com/91093413/148690191-b9cad8f7-fb25-4885-9138-d29164496af1.png)

 Figure 2: Checkout Times by Gender

+### Trips by Weekday Per Hour

+The heatmap shows clear patterns of use for morning commute, evening commute and all day long on weekends.

 ![Trips by Weekday Per Hour](https://user-images.githubusercontent.com/91093413/148690267-b4f53f5f-53be-4462-9f86-13f63ff97c36.png)

 Figure 3: Trips by Weekday per Hour

+### Trips by Gender(Weekday per Hour)

+The heatmap shows the trip pattern is the same regardless of gender though the number of male is higher.

 ![Trips by Gender (Weekday per Hour)](https://user-images.githubusercontent.com/91093413/148690312-faf72a35-d295-4ea8-8286-7bf355fef3cc.png)

 Figure 4: Trips by Gender(Weekday per Hour)

+### Trips by Gender by Weekday

+Subscribers are mostly male, customers' gender are mostly unknown and weekend trips are evenly split for subscribers and customers.

 ![User Trips by Gender by Weekday](https://user-images.githubusercontent.com/91093413/148690338-574068c3-ec0b-4757-8ec5-8c871de75a43.png)